wufan-tb/yolo_slowfast/readme.md

 #### Here are some details about our modification:

-- we choose yolov5 as an object detector instead of detectron2, it is faster and more convenient
+- we choose yolov5 as an object detector instead of Faster R-CNN, it is faster and more convenient
 - we use a tracker(deepsort) to allocate action labels to all objects(with same ids) in different frames
-- our processing speed reached 24.2 FPS at 30 inference barch size (on a single RTX 2080Ti GPU)
+- our processing speed reached 24.2 FPS at 30 inference batch size (on a single RTX 2080Ti GPU)

 > Relevant infomation: [FAIR/PytorchVideo](https://github.com/facebookresearch/pytorchvideo); [Ultralytics/Yolov5](https://github.com/ultralytics/yolov5)